-On the Baie de Saint-Michel, there is a fishing village known for its oysters, called Cancale.
+On the Baie de Saint-Michel, there is a fishing village known for its oysters called Cancale.
 Exploring it is one of the top things to do in Brittany.
 Offering places that are ideal for walking, it has several amazing beaches where you can relax.
 In Cancale, oysters are cultivated in shallow beds which can be seen at low tide.

 At the harbour, marché aux huîtres or the oyster market offers a wide range of local oysters.
 Crustaceans of all types are sold in the nearby stalls, too.
 All fresh seafood is part of the local cuisine.
-Many local restaurants specialise in serving seafood; the best of which are found around La Houle port.
+Many local restaurants specialise in serving seafood, the best of which are found around La Houle port.

-To find out more about the oyster production and history, visit the family company La Ferme Marine de Cancale.
+To find out more about oyster production and history, visit the family company La Ferme Marine de Cancale.
 Offering guided tours, you will see the farmers at work and visit an exhibition of shellfish coming from around the world.
 In the on-site shop, shell-inspired jewellery is sold.

 11. Eglise Saint-Méen

 In Cancale, you will also find the 18th-century Eglise Saint-Méen.
 It is named after the 6th-century Welsh Saint.
 Listed as a historical monument, the church houses the Musée des Arts et Traditions Populaires with its exhibits that recount Cancale’s history of fishing and seafaring.
-Appreciate a collection of traditional local costumes and crafts in this museum.
+Appreciate the collection of traditional local costumes and crafts in this museum.